-Editorial Note: This piece was first submitted to the J of Mental Health in 1997 and two other journals later that year – with Marie Savage and Phil Thomas as co-authors.
+Editorial Note: This piece was first submitted to the Journal of Mental Health in 1997 and two other journals later that year – with Marie Savage and Phil Thomas as co-authors.
 The reviewers were affronted – one figured mental health was likely no worse than the rest of medicine.
 Unable to find a home, it migrated to become a chapter in the third edition of Psychiatric Drugs Explained.

 Those not part of the biological mainstream of psychiatry say they are committed to being biopsychosocial, rather than bio-bio-bio.
 But in fact part of what drove this piece was seeing psychotherapeutically oriented psychiatrists prescribe far more medication and do so abusively in a way that was shocking to someone like me who was dyed in the wool biological.
 Its not about bio or psycho or social, its about Power.
 The key question to a doctor is not are you biological or social but are you comfortable handing over power.

 When antidepressants and antipsychotics were first introduced, doctors prescribed and patients took what they were given.
 The prescription of a medicine now assumes that a patient should understand the condition for which the prescription is given, the nature of any treatment, its duration, its chances of success and the risks of side effects.
 Patients should be free to ask for any information they want from the prescriber, who will respond genuinely.